vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 ## Note

-This blog post focuses on front-end web development.
+This blog post focuses on frontend web development.
 But you can still get some helpful information to get started with other programming journeys.

 This blog post is going to cover the basics of using certain tools.
 To learn more, I have provided links to help you learn about the specific tool.